 So the ‘Premium’ theme, for which she had paid, made the level of SEO worse.

-As I wrote here, the theme you use will affect the SEO effectiveness of your WordPress site – either positively or negatively, it’s worth a read.
+I explained how your theme affects the SEO effectiveness of your website – either positively or negatively, it’s worth a read.

 But it is the quality of the coding that has the impact, not whether or not you paid for the theme.